 Add your brand name and brand logo to the design.
 This is absolutely essential to ensure that people know who you are and how to find you after the show.
 It can also be a good idea to have some sort of image of your products on the display.
 This means people can gather a sense of what you’re all about simply by casting a quick glance your way.

 Remember There’s More to the Day than Sales Alone

-Now, people tend to assume that the only reason to take their brand to an exhibition is to make money and sales on the day.
-Sure, this should fall pretty highly in your list of priorities.
+Now, people tend to assume that the only reason to take their brand to an exhibition is to make money and sell on the day.
+Sure, this should fall pretty high on your list of priorities.
 But exhibitions have so much more potential than on-the-day sales alone.